Report

 What are the benefits?

-MoRs manage the entire payments process, not just the transaction.
+MoRs manage the entire sales process, not just the transaction.
 They are responsible for everything from the checkout, to the transaction, to returns and chargebacks.
 They also manage compliance and are the party held liable for sales tax.

 MoRs already have large payment volumes, relationships with payment processors, international merchant accounts and payment entities, and their own built-in fraud prevention mechanisms.
 This infrastructure reduces the risk of payment failure and saves you the hassle of setting these tools and processes up yourself.